Semantic Scholar Review 2026 - AI Research Tool

 • AI-generated TLDRs for 60M papers

-• Research Feeds with daily AI recommendations
+• Research Feeds and personalized recommendations

-API - Public
+API - Unauthenticated

 • Access to Academic Graph, Recommendations, and Datasets endpoints